The Doctor (Star Trek: Voyager): Emergency Command Hologram

 The "Emergency Command Hologram", aka "ECH", is first coined by The Doctor in the episode "Tinker, Tenor, Doctor, Spy", in which he creates a program which allows him to daydream, such as adding routines which allow him to take command of Voyager – including a command uniform – in the event of the command crew being incapacitated.
 At the end of the episode, Captain Janeway promises to consider the idea.
 In the following season episode "Workforce", the idea is realized when the crew is forced to abandon ship, and The Doctor takes over command functions.

 Backup copies

-The Doctor's program required a custom-built photonic processor, and Starfleet outfitted Voyager with only two.
-This hardware itself also could not be replicated, hence the Doctor could not be easily backed up, restored, or copied.
+The Doctor's program requires a custom-built photonic processor, and Starfleet outfitted Voyager with only two.
+This hardware itself also cannot be replicated, hence the Doctor cannot be easily backed up, restored, or copied.

-Voyagers computers could not help run his photonic program, and could not contain a usable backup of its image.
-The Doctor's entire program used 50 million gigaquads ("Lifesigns" and "The Swarm" mention these limitations).
+Voyagers computers cannot help run his photonic program, and cannot contain a usable backup of its image.
+The Doctor's entire program uses 50 million gigaquads ("Lifesigns" and "The Swarm" mention these limitations).
 The episode "Living Witness" depicts a future Delta Quadrant civilization building a museum around Voyager artifacts, including its redundant EMH photonic processor.